 Users of Apple laptops from 2012 and Mac desktops and can only upgrade to the 2.5-inch SSD with SATA connection, as the laptops do not come with the PCIe connection option.

-If you own an Apple laptop from 2013 and onwards and want to upgrade your existing SSD’s capacity, make sure you only choose from genuine Apple SSD’s.
-This is due to the specific interface that Apple makes use of for their laptops from 2013 and onwards.
+If you own an Apple laptop from 2013 to 2015 and onwards and want to upgrade your existing SSD’s capacity, make sure you only choose from genuine Apple SSD’s.
+This is due to the specific interface that Apple makes use of for their laptops from 2013 to 2015.
 Apple desktop users can choose from any brand, just as long as they are 2.5-inch ones.

 How do I upgrade to an SSD?

 If you’d like to install your new SSD on your own, you can do so with some simple tools and by migrating your data from your HDD to your new SSD.
 This is a process where you’ll need to clone your drive, which carries over your files, installed programs, and operating system over to your new drive.
 You’ll be able to boot up exactly as you did before, only with a significant performance boost for your computing experience.

 If you find yourself not-so-adept to DIY tasks or would just like to save yourself the hassle, you may want to get your SSD upgrade done by a professional.
 Our friendly technicians at Safemode Computer Service, one of the best computer services in Inner West Sydney, can definitely provide you with the best advice and service.

 If you own an Apple Mac, you might be thinking about taking it to the nearest Apple store.
 But, an upgrade with Apple may not be possible.
 Apple does not offer upgrades to every model of their computers, so you may want to check with them before booking an appointment to avoid wasting your valuable time.